-When you utilize plastic packaging for your product, knowing how to store the bottles before filling them will protect you, your product, and your customers.
+When you utilize plastic packaging for your pharmaceutical, nutraceutical, or lifestyle product, it’s crucial to know how to store the bottles before filling them.
+Proper storage will help protect you, your product, and your customers.

-Bottle storage conditions such as time, temperature, and humidity can have an effect on HDPE containers.
+Bottle storage conditions such as time, temperature, and humidity can have a significant impact on HDPE plastic bottles.
 The exposure and age of a sample can also affect the shrinkage, impact properties, and stress crack resistance of the container.

-Here are a few storage considerations for your HDPE bottles:
+Here are some important storage considerations for your HDPE bottles:

-The storage time of unfilled bottles should be minimal.
-A strict first-in-first-out inventory should be maintained.
-Many end users will re-approve bottles after two or three years of storage.
+The storage time of unfilled HDPE bottles should be minimal.
+Maintain a strict first-in-first-out inventory.
+Many end-users will re-approve bottles after two or three years of storage.

-Elevated storage temperatures allow HDPE containers to further shrink and harsh conditions can actually cause severe distortion.
+Elevated storage temperatures cause HDPE containers to shrink, and harsh conditions can cause severe distortion.
 The degree of distortion and shrinkage depends on the bottle design and storage conditions.
 Higher storage temperatures also accelerate the aging process of the container.

-Moderate storage temperature should be provided to ensure consistent bottle dimensions and properties.
+Provide moderate storage temperatures to ensure consistent bottle dimensions and properties.
 It is routinely reported that HDPE bottles can withstand temperatures of 110°F for brief periods.

-Although humidity itself will not degrade the HDPE container, a humid environment can have a direct impact on the secondary packaging, such as cardboard cartons.
-Use of stretch wrap and/or controlling warehouse conditions will help alleviate secondary packaging problems.
+Although humidity itself will not degrade the HDPE container, a humid environment can have a direct impact on secondary packaging such as cardboard cartons.
+Use stretch wrap and/or control warehouse conditions to alleviate secondary packaging problems.

-An HDPE bottle should be kept as clean as possible; best to leave in original sealed cartons.
-Storage area should be kept clean, dry, and dust, odor, insect, and rodent-free.
+Keep HDPE bottles as clean as possible.
+It is best to leave them in original sealed cartons.
+Your storage area should be clean, dry, and dust, odor, insect, and rodent-free.

 The information and recommendations in this article are believed to be correct.
 However, no guarantee or warranty of any kind, express or implied, is made as to such information contained herein, including any warranty of fitness or merchantability, and Drug Plastics assumes no responsibilities for the results of use of the information described herein.